nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting notes from a patient that has notes
     * **Prerequisites:**
         * Non-empty patient list
-        * First person in the list must have notes
+        * First patient in the list must have notes
           <br><br>
     * **Test Case:** `delnotes 1`
     * **Expected:** The first patient in the list is updated with the following fields: